zxc308/P4-tutorials/exercises/basic/README.md

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
-This time, your message from `h1` should be delivered to `h2`.
+This time, you should be able to sucessfully ping between any two hosts in the topology.

 ### Food for thought

-The "test suite" for your solution---sending a message from `h1` to `h2`---is not very robust.
-What else should you test to be confident of your implementation?
+The "test suite" for your solution---sending pings between hosts in the topology---is not very robust.
+What else should you test to be confident that you implementation is correct?

 > Although the Python `scapy` library is outside the scope of this tutorial,
 > it can be used to generate packets for testing.
 The `send.py` file shows how
 > to use it.

 Other questions to consider:
+ - How would you enhance your program to respond to ARP requests?
+ - How would you enhance your program to support traceroute?
  - How would you enhance your program to support next hops?
  - Is this program enough to replace a router?
 What's missing?